 The program is open to both Native and non-Native applicants.
-Enrolment management procedures of the Faculty of Native Studies and the Faculty of Agricultural, Life and Environmental Sciences will apply for all years of the program
+Enrolment management procedures of the Faculty of Native Studies and the Faculty of Agricultural, Life and Environmental Sciences will apply for all years of the program.

-Students will remain in the Faculty to which they were admitted for the duration of their program..
+Students will remain in the Faculty to which they were admitted for the duration of their program.

-Requirements of the BSc in Environmental and Conservation Sciences Program Core (\63)
+Requirements of the BSc in Environmental and Conservation Sciences Program Core (63)

-- · (See notes and Program Requirements) - ★6 ENGL OR - ★3 ENGL AND - · ALES 204 Communication Fundamentals for Professionals OR WRS - · AREC 365 Natural Resource Economics - BIOL 108 Introduction to Biological Diversity - · BIOL 208 Principles of Ecology - CHEM 101 Introductory University Chemistry I - ECON 101 Introduction to Microeconomics - MATH 114 Elementary Calculus I - PL SC 221 Introduction to Plant Science - R SOC 375 Public Participation and Conflict Resolution - R SOC 410 Research Methods and Policy Applications in Applied Environmental Sociology [★6 Capstone Course, (see Capstone Courses)] - REN R 110 Natural Resource Measurement - REN R 350 Physical Hydrology - · REN R 205 Wildlife Biodiversity and Ecology - REN R 260 History and Fundamentals of Environmental Protection and Concentration - REN R 307 Environmental Assessment Principles and Methods - ENCS 473 Environmental and Conservation Policy - REN R 210 Introduction to Soil Science and Soil Resources - REN R 299 Environmental and Conservation Sciences and Forestry Field School (field school) (see Note 4) - STAT 151 Introduction to Applied Statistics I - ★3 Free Elective (see Note 1)
+(See notes and Program Requirements)

+- ★6 ENGL OR

+- ★3 ENGL AND

+- · ALES 204 Communication Fundamentals for Professionals OR WRS

+- · AREC 365 Natural Resource Economics

+- BIOL 108 Introduction to Biological Diversity

+- · BIOL 208 Principles of Ecology

+- CHEM 101 Introductory University Chemistry I

+- · ECON 101 Introduction to Microeconomics

+- MATH 114 Elementary Calculus I OR

+- MATH 134 Calculus for the Life Sciences I

+- PL SC 221 Introduction to Plant Science

+- R SOC 375 Public Participation and Conflict Resolution

+- R SOC 410 Research Methods and Policy Applications in Applied Environmental Sociology ★6 Capstone Courses

+- REN R 110 Natural Resource Measurement

+- · REN R 350 Physical Hydrology

+- · REN R 205 Wildlife Biodiversity and Ecology

+- REN R 260 History and Fundamentals of Environmental Protection and Conservation

+- REN R 307 Environmental Assessment Principles and Methods

+- · ENCS 473 Environmental and Conservation Policy

+- REN R 210 Introduction to Soil Science

+- REN R 299 Environmental and Conservation Sciences and Forestry Field School (field school) (see Note 4)

+- STAT 151 Introduction to Applied Statistics I

+- ★3 Free Elective (see Note 1)